TomMD/wingtips/README.md

 Tags allow for key-value pairs to be associated with a span as metadata, often useful for filtering or grouping trace information.
 For example, say you've instrumented retry logic.
 It may be desireable to be able to distinguish between a span/trace that contains retries and those that didn't.
 Or you may want to tag your spans based on an attribute of the request, like user type or an authenticated flag.

 ```
-Tracer.getInstance().getCurrentSpan().addTag("UserType", user.getType());
+Tracer.getInstance().getCurrentSpan().putTag("UserType", user.getType());
 ```

 They value of the tag is mutable and both key and value are stored as strings.
-Calling `addTag(...)` will replace any existing values for the key, or add the new key value pair if one doesn't exist.
+Calling `putTag(...)` will replace any existing values for the key, or add the new key value pair if one doesn't exist.

 <a name="integrating_with_other_dtrace_tools"></a>
 ## Integrating With Other Distributed Tracing Tools